Between November 2nd and December 24th come for an authentic shopping experience and leave on a cultural journey.

-Saturday, November 4th OPENING NIGHT PARTY ~ 7 – 9 pm Be our guest at our Opening Night Party, enjoy wine & snacks, visiting with old and new friends, and shopping for treasures.
+Saturday, November 10th OPENING CELEBRATION~ 7 – 9 pm Be our guest at our Opening Night Party, enjoy wine & snacks, visiting with old and new friends, and shopping for treasures.
 Our special featured artists from the Modero Dance Company will perform several traditional Indonesian dances.
 Don’t miss it!

-Tuesday, December 5th INDONESIAN COOKING Demonstration & FEAST 6 – 8 pm Owners of Hardena Resto will teach how to make a few delicious favorites from their South Philly restaurant before we dine together on an Indonesian dinner prepared to delight the senses.
-Pre-registration is required, $25 per person.
+Wednesday, November 14th INDONESIAN COOKING DEMO & FEAST 6:30 – 8:30 pm The owners of Pecel Ndeso Catering will teach how to make a few delicious favorites from their Javanese traditions.
+We’ll then dine together on an Indonesian feast prepared to delight the senses.
+Pre-registration is required: $25 per person, very limited seating.

 6 – 8 pm STAG & DOE NIGHT in CHESTNUT HILL – Join us for a drink, a nosh, to shop, and then take a festive holiday stroll up and down the Avenue.